Introducing API Playground (and YouTube Monitoring!) Learn more

 How to Build a LinkedIn Data Scraper

 So you want to scrape LinkedIn for data.
-Maybe you're a dev looking to automate your next remote job search; maybe you're a hiring manager trying to find the perfect candidate; or maybe you're an investor trying to figure out who exactly is joining which stealth ventures.
+Maybe you're a dev looking to automate your next remote job search, maybe you're a hiring manager trying to find the right candidate, or maybe you're an investor trying to figure out who exactly is joining which stealth ventures.
 The problem, of course, is that LinkedIn doesn't have a public API, and building your own scraper from scratch is really hard.

 In this guide, we'll go over the DIY solution in case you want to try it yourself despite the difficulty.
-And after that, I'll walk you through the Proxycurl API, a SaaS product built precisely to solve the problem you have right now, using Postman, Python, and Javascript.
-If you're here for an easy solution, feel free to skip to the "answer."
+And after that, I'll walk you through the old Proxycurl approach, using Postman, Python, and JavaScript, because the original tutorial is still technically useful if you are maintaining legacy code or trying to understand the shape of the problem.
+If you're here for the modern answer, stick around for the NinjaPear section appended where Proxycurl is discussed.

 Here's what we'll cover:

-• What's required to scrape LinkedIn yourself?
-Understanding private vs public profiles, scraping HTML, bypassing the authwall, and more.
+• What's required to scrape LinkedIn yourself: understanding public vs private profiles, scraping HTML, dealing with the authwall, and more.

-• What does the Proxycurl API accept, and what do you get?
+• What the old Proxycurl API accepted, and what it returned.

-• A measure of reliability: We'll query the Person Profile Endpoint 100 times and look at the status codes.
+• A measure of reliability: querying the Person Profile Endpoint 100 times and looking at the status codes.

 How would you build a LinkedIn scraper in a vacuum?

 First, we must understand the difference between public and private profiles on LinkedIn.
 In a nutshell, it's only safe and legal to scrape public profiles.
 Companies that scrape private profiles have faced lawsuits from LinkedIn.
-On the other hand, public profiles are legal to scrape.
+On the other hand, public profiles sit in a different bucket legally, but if you've been in this space long enough, you know that "legal" and "safe to build a company on" are not the same thing.

-So if we limit ourselves to private profiles we will be okay.
+So if we limit ourselves to public profiles we will be okay.
 But how do we go about actually scraping a profile?

 Scraping one field from an example profile